Pseudo-Hamiltonian system identification: Related work

 This paper stands on two broad shoulders: The first is the long history of and extensive literature on system identification, see e.g.\ \cite{Ljung1987system}, and especially recent developments that involve applying machine learning techniques and sparse representations, as made popular by the sparse identification of nonlinear dynamics (SINDy) framework \cite{brunton2016sindy}.
 The second consists of recent developments in data-driven models of dynamical systems informed of a certain structure and studies on numerical integrators in the training of these models, where most of the literature to date has been on neural network models.

 The SINDy approach for system identification has been extensively studied and extended to a wide area of applications \cite{Rackauckas2020universal, Klus2020data}.
 These include areas where (pseudo-)Hamiltonian formulations are of interest, like control theory \cite{Kaiser2018sparse, Fasel2022ensemble} and partial differential equations \cite{Rudy2017data, Schaeffer2017learning, Kaheman2020sindy}, and hence our methodology could also be applicable here.
 The SINDy approach leverages $L_1$-regularized regression to prune the space of terms to include in the analytic expression for \eqref{eq:ode}.
-This makes it less dependent on large amounts of data and more applicable for nonlinear systems than genetic algorithms \cite{Koza1994genetic} and symbolic regression \cite{Schmidt2009distilling}, although there have been recent advances building on the latter approach.
-These include using filters for the derivatives and combining with a symbolic neural network \cite{Long2019pde}, learning a graph neural network before applying symbolic regression \cite{Cranmer2020discovering}, and AI Feynman \cite{Udrescu2020ai}, which provides a framework for system identification in a step-wise and recursive procedure that involves detecting structures in the system to reduce the search space.
-Although terms involving derivatives are not considered in the latter reference, this could be incorporated to allow for discovering differential equations.
-Hence our proposed method could be included as a building block in a framework similar to AI Feynman once a pseudo-Hamiltonian structure has been identified with specific properties indicating which terms to include in the search space.
+This makes it less dependent on large amounts of data and more applicable for nonlinear systems than genetic algorithms \cite{Koza1994genetic} and symbolic regression \cite{Schmidt2009distilling}.
+However, there has been recent advances exploiting symbolic regression in different ways such as using filters for the derivatives and combining with a symbolic neural network \cite{Long2019pde}, learning a graph neural network before applying symbolic regression \cite{Cranmer2020discovering}, and AI Feynman \cite{Udrescu2020ai}, which provides a framework for system identification in a step-wise and recursive procedure that involves detecting structures in the system to reduce the search space.
+Although terms involving derivatives are not considered in \cite{Udrescu2020ai}, this could be incorporated to allow for discovering differential equations.
+Hence our proposed method could be integrated as a step in a framework similar to AI Feynman, where the identified pseudo-Hamiltonian structure would indicate which terms to include in the search space.
 In that case, it could be the next step after detecting conservation laws and neural network models of conserved quantities, e.g.\ as done in \cite{Liu2021machine, Alet2021noether, Matsubara2022finde}.